hartwigmedical/hmftools/serve/README.md

 # Search External Resources for Variant Evidence

-SERVE harmonizes various sources of evidence into a single unified model that can be readily used in genomic analyses.
+SERVE harmonizes various sources of evidence into a single unified model that can be readily used in genomic analyses:
-The model provides a mapping from genomic events to clinical evidence.
+ - A model is generated which allows mapping of genomic events to clinical evidence.
-In addition, SERVE generates output containing all genomic events that are implied to be able to driver cancer.
+ - An overview of mutations that are implied to be potential cancer drivers is generated.

 ## Contents